mcarniel/oswing/README.txt

 - srcserveros.jar

 Note: hsqldb.jar is only used in demos included with the OpenSwing distribution, so that it is not part of OpenSwing framework.

-Note: to run the "demo17" sample you have to include in the classpath hibernate libraries too (see runDemo17.bat/sh). "demo17" sample app has been tested with Hibernate 3.2.3
+Note: to run the "demo17" sample you have to include in the classpath Hibernate libraries too (see runDemo17.bat/sh). "demo17" sample app has been tested with Hibernate 3.2.3

+Note: to run the "demo18" sample you have to include in the classpath Spring framework libraries too. "demo18" sample app has been tested with release 2.0.4 of Spring, using Tomcat 5.5 and JDK 1.6.
+You have to include in web container classpath at least the following Spring files: aspectjrt.jar, aspectjweaver.jar, cglib-nodep-2.1_3.jar, commons-dbcp.jar, commons-pool.jar, spring-aspects.jar, spring.jar

+Note: to run the "demo19" sample you have to include in the classpath iBatis libraries too (see runDemo19.bat/sh). "demo19" sample app has been tested with iBatis 2.3

 2. Directory Structure